Laser Tattoo Removal Procedure

 Unfortunately, laser tattoo removal is not a quick process.
-It requires multiple treatments to see results and you risk developing discoloration, hyperpigmentation and possible scarring as a result of the procedure.
+It requires multiple treatments to see results and you risk developing discoloration, hyperpigmentation, and possible scarring as a result of the procedure.

 While the side effects of laser tattoo removal are often very minimal, you may incur one of the following negative results: blisters, scabbing, scarring, swelling, discomfort, itching, skin discoloration, infection, and muscle soreness.
 Dark skin, especially, is prone to discoloration issues as the laser technology targets the darker pigment such as found in tattoos.

 More and more people are leaning towards the option of removing tattoos via laser technology.
-If you are one of those individuals that regrets their tattoo ink and would like to erase its presence, considering laser tattoo removal treatments might be a viable option.
+If you are one of those individuals that regret their tattoo ink and would like to erase its presence, considering laser tattoo removal treatments might be a viable option.
 It is a lengthy, pricey process, but if it boosts your self-esteem or removes something you no longer wish to have on your skin, it might be worth it.
 Determine your reasons for wanting it removed and then speak with your provider about how to best proceed.
-Your skin tone, the size of the tattoo, and the amount and pigment of ink all factor into your individual removal process.
+Your skin tone, the size of the tattoo, and the amount and pigment of ink all factor into your removal process.
 As with anything, there are several factors to consider in tattoo removal.
-However, it is also valuable to consider your own list of influencing factors and your own overall well-being in having your tattoo removed for aesthetic, emotional or other very personal reasons.
+However, it is also valuable to consider your list of influencing factors and your overall well-being in having your tattoo removed for aesthetic, emotional or other very personal reasons.

 List of Sources

 - Enlighten: Powerfully Versatile Pico Technology.

 - Laser Assisted Tattoo Removal – State of the Art and New Developments.